Parker-Story/TestBankGenerator/README.md

 This repository serves as a documentation hub for our project's progress.

 We are excited to continue this journey, adapt our software for Canvas, and further enhance the learning experience at ULM.
 Your contributions and feedback are welcome as we strive to reach our goals.
+Please note that some of the software is not available to preserve academic intergrity.
+What is shown here is essentially the framework for the project.

 Feel free to explore the sections above for more details on each aspect of our project.